growgraph/graflo/docs/index.md

 ## Requirements

 - Python 3.11 or higher
-- Graph database (Neo4j or ArangoDB) for storage
+- Graph database (Neo4j, ArangoDB, or TigerGraph) for storage
 - Dependencies as specified in pyproject.toml

 ## Contributing